 Results are presented using the grand mean percentages of redds dewatered for each month of spawning, September and October, and each water year type and all water year types combined.
-The complete spawning and egg/alevin incubation periods are provided in the results (Table 11N-15) because changes in Project-related flow any time during these periods can affect the redd dewatering results.
+The expected time for incubation of eggs and alevins is three months (Appendix 11N).
+Because changes in Project-related flow any time during this period can affect redd dewatering, the complete spawning and egg/alevin incubation periods (November - February through January - April) are provided in the results (Table 11N-15).
 The means of the redd dewatering estimates under the NAA and Alternatives 1, 2, and 3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.

-The results of the redd dewatering analysis for fall-run (Table 11N-15) show moderate (>2%) increases in redd dewatering for eggs spawned in September of Above Normal Water Years under Alternatives 1B and 3, and for eggs spawned in October of Critically Dry Water Years under Alternatives 1A and 2.
-Most other changes for all months and water year types under all the alternatives are less than 1%.
+The results of the redd dewatering analysis for fall-run (Appendix 11N, Table 11N-15) show moderate (>2%) increases in redd dewatering for eggs spawned in September of Above Normal Water Years under Alternatives 1B and 3, and for eggs spawned in October of Critically Dry Water Years under Alternatives 1A and 2.
+Most other changes for all months and water year types under all Alternatives 1, 2, and 3 are less than 1%.
 The results indicate that Alternatives 1, 2, and 3 would result in minor increases in fall-run redd dewatering during Above Normal and Critically Dry Water Years.

 Late Fall–run.
 Spawning of late fall–run occurs primarily between Keswick Dam and the confluence with Clear Creek (Table 11N-1), so Keswick Dam flows were used to analyze late fall–run redd dewatering.
 Results are presented using the grand mean percentages of redds dewatered for each month of late fall–run spawning, December through March, and each water year type and all water year types combined.

-The results show little effect from the alternatives, with no >2% differences from the NAA (Table 11N-16).
-Alternatives 1, 2, and 3 are expected to have little effect on late fall–run redd dewatering.
+The results show no adverse effect from Alternatives 1, 2, and 3, with no >2% differences from the NAA (Appendix 11N, Table 11N-16).
+Alternatives 1, 2, and 3 are expected to have no adverse effect on late fall–run redd dewatering.

-Habitat Availability
+Habitat Weighted Usable Area

 The suitability of physical habitat for salmonid spawning is largely of function of the availability of clean, coarse gravel for constructing redds, favorable depths, and suitable flow velocities.
 The suitability of physical habitat for salmonid rearing is largely a function of water depth, flow velocity, and the availability and type of cover.
 Instream flow potentially affects all these habitat characteristics, and often affects the availability of suitable habitat.
-Habitat suitability for spawning and rearing were analyzed using weighted usable area (WUA) curves developed by USFWS and others from results of field studies and hydraulic modeling (see Appendix 11K).
+Habitat suitability for spawning and rearing were analyzed using WUA curves developed by USFWS and others from results of field studies and hydraulic modeling (Appendix 11K).

 Spawning Habitat Weighted Usable Area

 Fall-run.
 Spawning habitat WUA for fall-run Chinook salmon in the Sacramento River was determined by U.S. Fish and Wildlife Service (2003a, 2006) in the same manner that it was determined for winter-run Chinook salmon (Appendix 11K).
-To evaluate the effects of Alternatives 1, 2, and 3 on fall-run spawning habitat, fall-run spawning WUA was estimated for flows during the September through January spawning and incubation period under the NAA and Alternatives 1, 2, and 3 in the same three segments of the Sacramento River that were used for winter-run and spring-run Chinook salmon.
+To evaluate the effects of Alternatives 1, 2, and 3 on fall-run spawning habitat, fall-run spawning WUA was estimated for flows during the September through November spawning period under the NAA and Alternatives 1, 2, and 3 in the same three segments of the Sacramento River that were used for winter-run and spring-run Chinook salmon.
 However, because fall-run spawning occurs further downstream than spawning of the other runs, fall-run spawning WUA was estimated for an additional downstream segment (Segment 3) (Figure 11-1; Table 11-1).